-Although both terms are often used synonymously, we shouldn’t confused marketing with advertising.
+Although the terms are often used synonymously, we shouldn’t confuse marketing with advertising.

-We’re all marketers.
-Good or bad, we all market ourselves—often unconsciously—and hope that certain people look upon us favorably based on the image we project to the world.
-There are many fakers, but many individuals are authentic when marketing themselves.
+We’re all marketers: Good or bad, we all market ourselves—often unconsciously—and hope that certain people look upon us favorably based on the image we project to the world.
+There are many fakers, but most individuals are authentic when marketing themselves.
 We do this out of necessity because most people can innately detect individual insincerity and reject frauds accordingly.

 Subscribe to The Minimalists via email.